jasonboru/DIXBY-Bot/README.md

 1. `node dixby.js my-tweets`

-   * This will return my last 20 tweets (and when they were created) in your terminal/bash window.
-To change it to your account change the screen_name property within the parameters object inside of the twitterCall function in dixby.js.
+   * This command will prompt Dixby to ask for a twitter handle and then return the last 20 tweets (and when they were created) of that handle.
+If a handle is not typed in it will deafault to my twitter handle jasonboru.
+If you want to change the default to your own handle just type it into the default property inside the inquirer.prompt within the twtterCall function inside dixby.js.

 2. `node dixby.js spotify-this-song '<song name here>'`